LangProc/langproc-2017-cw/debugging/README.md

 Segmentation fault
 ```

-Having a backtraces is incredibly helpful, as it aids you in pinpointing where
+Having a backtraces is incredibly helpful, as it helps you pinpoint where in
-did the program crash.
+the code did the program crash.
 To get something similar in C/C++:

 - Make sure you compile your object files with the `-g` flag.
 Read the g++'s
   manual pages (`man g++`) to see what this flag does.
 There are many ways